TakenCdosG/ph_cafe/wp-content/plugins/custom-menu-wizard/readme.txt

 then show a green tick "checkbox" to the right of each menu item and you simply [un]check the items as required.
 Each selection will be reflected back into the widget's `Items` settings, and also in the shortcode texts.

-The more painstaking way is to go to Appearance, Menus and select the relevant menu; hover over the *edit*, *Remove*, or *Cancel* link for an item and look in the URL (the link's href) for `menu-item=NNN` ... the NNN is the menu item id.
+The more painstaking way is to go to Appearance, Menus and select the relevant menu; hover over one of the *edit*, *Remove*, or *Cancel* links for an item and look in the URL (the link's href) for `menu-item=NNN` ... the NNN is the menu item id.

 = How do I get the menu item ids for the 'Exclude Ids' option? =